saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 With the data now cleaned, validated, and modeled into a reliable star schema, the next section focuses on extracting **business-ready insights**.
 Each dashboard has been designed to answer a specific strategic question faced by Global Electronics, moving from product health to customer behavior and regional performance.

-The analysis is structured into four “Acts,” each representing a pillar of the business:
+To make the insights digestible for non-technical stakeholders, I designed the narrative around four "Acts."
+Instead of a generic report, I curated each dashboard to tell a specific part of the story—moving from the product portfolio health in Act 1 to the regional efficiency gaps in Act 4.

 ---